-In a series of posts, I've surveyed the key Senate races - meaning those that don't seem to be "locks" for either candidate.
-These races will probably determine control of the Senate.
-The candidates differ greatly in their positions on the environment and on energy policy.
-Here is a quick summary of what is at stake on those issues in each of these seven key elections:
+In a series of posts, I surveyed the key Senate races - meaning those that didn't seem to be "locks" for either candidate. (i didn't include the McCaskill-Akin race, which McCaskill won.)
+The candidates differed greatly in their positions on the environment and on energy policy.
+Here is a quick summary of what was at stake on those issues in each of these seven key elections and how they came out:

 State Democratic Candidate Republican Candidate Comments Connecticut Chris Murphy.
 Murphy has served on the House Energy and Commerce Committee and has a 100% rating from the League of Conservation Voters.
 Linda McMahon.
 McMahon stresses her anti-regulatory agenda and is enthusiastic about fossil fuels.
 A key race environmentally.
-If elected, Murphy could be a leader on environmental issues.
+Murphy could be a leader on environmental issues.
 Indiana Joe Donnelly.
 Supportive of fossil fuels but also emphasizes renewables.
 Richard Mourdock.
 Says climate change is a hoax.
 Speaks of "jackboot" of regulation.
 Somewhat conservative democrat versus tea party candidate.
 Massachusetts Liz Warren.
 Emphasizes support for renewable energy.
 Scott Brown.
 Flipped to anti-environmental positions when he got to D.C.
 Candidates mirror environmental positions of their national parties.
-Montana Jon Tester.
+Montana AP has called this for Tester, who claims victory.
+Jon Tester.
 Tester has a 87% LCV rating.
-Danny Rehberg has a 6% lifetime rating from the League of Conservation Voters (quite a bit lower than Paul Ryan's).
+Denny Rehberg has a 6% lifetime rating from the League of Conservation Voters (quite a bit lower than Paul Ryan's).
 An especially stark contrast in environmental views.

-Nevada Shelley Berkley.
+still unclear but Shelley Berkley.
 Berkley focuses heavily on the issues most relevant to Nevada - renewable energy and public lands.
 Dean Heller.
 14% rating from League of Conservation Voters.
 An unusual race: Heller doesn't mention Romney's main talking points on energy, while Berkley focuses exclusively on issues with strong state relevance.
 Virginia Tim Kaine.
 Strong environmental advocate.
 George Allen.
 Strongly anti-regulatory.
 Largely mirrors national party positions, except that Kaine seems to have especially warm feelings toward the state's landscape.
 Wisconsin Tammy Baldwin.
 Supports cap-and- trade and other environmental measures.
 Tommy Thompson.
 Central theme is "drill, baby, drill."
 Hasn't mentioned climate change in five years.
-Baldwin champions environmental protection, while Thompson is in love with fossil fuels.
+Baldwin champions environmental protection.